Tree and Plant Care

 - Hiring a landscaper?
 A "Master Gardener" certification would be nice.

 - Think about what you can plant.
 Perennials, shrubs, trees.
 Choose the right plant in the right place.
 Choose for diversity, wildlife, and the environment.
+Look for native plants, never invasive plants.
 Choose low maintenance.
 Choose plants that will not outgrow their space.

 - Take a few minutes to learn about proper lawn care.
 You can save water, and minimize expense, fertilizers, and pesticides with proper care.

-- Leaves are not the enemy (though some people seem to be at war with them).
+- Leaves are not the enemy (there is no need to be at war with them).
 Leaves are natural organic material and mulch, and are compostable.
 We can reduce noise pollution, air pollution, and more harms by using this free organic material and returning it to the soil.
 Mow your leaves into your lawn, you will improve its health and save on fertilizers.
 Or rake them to the compost pile.
-Don't pay landscapers to use their blowers for hours and then carry hundreds of pounds of leaves away in their trucks.
+Don't pay landscapers to use their blowers, nor to carry hundreds of pounds of organic material away in their trucks.

 - Many lawn and landscape care activities can be done by you.
-This can save you money, and give you enjoyment.
+This can save you money, give you relaxation and enjoyment, and connect you to the environment.

 - If you hire, know enough to hire someone with basic horticultural knowledge.
 Organizations should contract wisely, and consider volunteer activities to care for the landscape, such as by employees and students, and look for partnership opportunities.

-But now you know how to do better for your property, and the properties of communities that you are a part of.
+Now you can continue to try do better for your property, and the properties of communities that you are a part of.
 You can implement or suggest a better way.
 Safety hazards need to be addressed, and trees, shrubs, and plants need to be cared for properly.
+Then you can start looking more the role your property plays in the larger ecosystem.

 Here is a list of resources: